usc-bbdl/usc-bbdl.github.io/bookchpt.md

 Valero-Cuevas FJ.<br>
 <b>
 "The Human Hand as an Inspiration for Robot Hand Development."</b><br>
-in The Human Hand: A Source of Inspiration for Robotic Hands, Springer Tracts in Advanced Robotics (STAR) series, Balasubramanian, R. and Santos, V.J., Eds., Springer, Heidelberg, 2013.<br>
+The Human Hand: A Source of Inspiration for Robotic Hands, Springer Tracts in Advanced Robotics (STAR) series, Balasubramanian, R. and Santos, V.J., Eds., Springer, Heidelberg, 2013.<br>

 <br>